 Michelle comes to the farm with over 25 years of Business Mgt. expertise.
 She spent over 25 years as a Product Marketing, I/T and Business Development executive and the current owner and managing director of Lowe Health Benefits.

 While raising her children Morgan and CJ in Peterborough, Michelle has over 20 years of volunteer fundraising and development expertise in the Monadnock region helping to improve the lives of youth and adults through sports programs, experiential learning and outdoor camps.
-She currently serves on the board for Monadnock At Home and is the Sargent at Arms for Peterborough Rotary.
+She currently serves on the board for Peterborough Rotary as Sargent of Arms as well as an active member of The Peterborough Women’s Club.

-Growing up in the hills of Vermont, Michelle brings with her a lifetime love of trail riding!!
+Growing up in the hills of Vermont, Michelle brings with her a lifetime love of horses and trail riding!

 TOUCHSTONE FARM BOARD OF DIRECTORS